ADESHINAAJ/INN-Hotels-Cancellation-Prediction/README.md

 ## Executive Summary

-> "I built a decision tree classifier that predicts hotel booking cancellations with 69% F1 score for a Portuguese hotel chain.
-By identifying lead time and special requests as the primary cancellation drivers, we helped the business implement targeted retention strategies—customers who make special requests are 77% less likely to cancel—and developed simple, interpretable decision rules that operations teams can use to flag high-risk bookings and intervene before revenue is lost."
+> I built a decision tree classifier that predicts hotel booking cancellations with 69% F1 score for a Portuguese hotel chain.
+By identifying lead time and special requests as the primary cancellation drivers, we helped the business implement targeted retention strategies—customers who make special requests are 77% less likely to cancel—and developed simple, interpretable decision rules that operations teams can use to flag high-risk bookings and intervene before revenue is lost.